 As you can see, the advantages to WordPress.org vastly out weigh the free-hosted solution.
 By building a WordPress website on your own hosting account, you are ultimately creating a platform that you can change and modify as your website grows and changes.
 Using the hosted solution; you’re not getting the full plugin support and customization that your growing WordPress website will require.

-314media offers WordPress.com to WordPress.org conversion and migration services for those who have outgrown the hosted solution or just need more control over their current WordPress solution.
+314media offers conversion and migration services for all WordPress users or those who have outgrown the free hosted solution or just need more control over their current WordPress installation.
 Contact us for more information about how 314media can help with your WordPress website today.